lgsurith/Brock_v1-Bot/README.md

   For the specific project where the fine tuning is done , the endpoints must be obtained [here](https://aistudio.google.com/app/apikey)
 * Fine Tuning : <br>
   The model can be fine tuned [here](https://console.cloud.google.com/vertex-ai/generative/language/gallery)
+* **Set up Google Cloud CLI** before running the pyscript and redirect to your project.
+The setup can be done by using [this](https://cloud.google.com/sdk/docs/install) link.

 ## Functionality